Want to find the answer quick?

 At a high level, the ask endpoint works like this:

-The ask endpoint can use either keyword search or vector/similarity search to find records that are most relevant to the user's query.
+The ask endpoint can use either keyword or vector search to find records that are most relevant to the user's query.
 To learn more about keyword or vector searches, see our blog the compares the two approaches.

 The ask endpoint has the following general form: